-We aim to maintain the size of this research area as a proportion of the EPSRC portfolio.
 We will continue to support research into novel computational modelling, which enables information processing relevant to biological systems.

 This area is inherently cross-disciplinary, with close links to Artificial Intelligence Technologies, Information Systems, Statistics and Applied Probability, and Synthetic Biology.
 (Evidence source 2) Projects must be driven by computer science and/or mathematics and statistics; no more than half of the intended work should be in the biological and/or biomedical application domains.
 Research on development/translation of bioinformatics tools is a lower priority for funding; we expect the development/translation of such tools to become increasingly integrated with novel biological science research.

 By the end of the current Delivery Plan, we aim to have:

 - A portfolio in this research area which supports the wider field of bioinformatics as supported by BBSRC, MRC and NERC and that researchers in this area can contribute to.
 Biological Informatics will be a successful cross-disciplinary area through collaboration with researchers from other areas

 - Supported the novel computational modelling aspects of Biological Informatics, which are very important to systems biology research and complement/support the Synthetic Biology research area.
 The Synthetic Biology Roadmap demonstrates the importance of Biological Informatics to the UK (Evidence source 3)

 - A portfolio in this research area which has contributed to the data science agenda, and the retrieval and analysis of data in biological systems, through the use of novel computational tools and models